tshepang/blog/content/splitting strings.md

     ['a', 'b', 'c']

-But what if my string wasn\'t so forgiving?
+But what if my string wasn't so forgiving?

 ``` {.sourceCode .python}
 split_string = "a b  c".split(" ")